lshpaner/kfre/README.md

 ## Acknowledgements
 Tangri's KFRE model and its contributions to kidney disease research.

-The `kfre` library is based on the risk prediction models developed in the following studies:
+The `kfre` library is based on the risk prediction models developed in the following studies.
+Please refer to these studies for an in-depth understanding of the kidney failure risk prediction models used within this library.

 ## References